kennygrant/bestiary/structs.md

 ## Why do new and make exist?

 You can probably get away without using `new` at all - it simple allocates a new instance of a type, and you can use &T{} instead.
 Perhaps it shouldn't exist?
+There has been some debate about removing it in a Go version 2.
+If you wish you can avoid it by using &T{}, or use it if you feel it is clearer.

 `make` is required for used with maps, slices and channels to initialise them with a given size, for example: